 Pre - Registration

 Pre-registration may not be accepted if received less than 72 hours prior to the event.
 All persons must send in the written registration form and payment to be considered pre-registered for the event and receive material and to eat, if the event includes a meal function.
-Individuals who register on line must adhere to the 72 hour requirement as well to ensure they will receive all benefits of their registration.
+Individuals who register on line must adhere to the 72-hour requirement as well to ensure they will receive all benefits of their registration.

 On - Site Registration